What is a DMARC Failure Report? | EasyDMARC

 Volumes Might Be Overwhelming

-Unlike aggregate reports, which are sent on a timely schedule, DMARC failure reports always blast your inbox in real-time.
-Going through all that data at once can be daunting and challenging for IT departments.
+Unlike aggregate reports, which are sent on a timely schedule, DMARC failure reports always blast your inbox in real time.
+Going through all that data simultaneously can be daunting and challenging for IT departments.

 Might Expose Sensitive Data